SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-angular/04-Components-Workshop.zip) **for this task.**

-In the resources, you will find the skeleton **HTML** and **CSS**.
+You will be provided with a skeleton (HTML and CSS).

-When starting the `index.html` the following page will appear:
+When starting the `index.html`, the following page will appear:

 [image assetsSrc="Angular-Components-Workshop.png" /]

-The application is a forum where each registered user can create a theme or post a comment.
+The application is a forum, where each registered user can create a theme or post a comment.

-For now, your task is to check the given skeleton, **HTML** and **CSS** files and split them into components so each part can be reusable.
+For now, your task is to check the given skeleton (HTML and CSS files) and **split them into components**, so each part can be **reusable**.

 Be careful when you structure the components.